 Q: How flexible are the rotation schedules?

-A: All residents will complete Orientation in July and Research in December.
-The remaining required and elective rotations can be scheduled based on resident preference if there is preceptor availability.
+A: All residents will complete Orientation in July and Pharmacy Administration and Leadership in December.
+The remaining required and elective rotations can be scheduled based on resident preference, if there is preceptor availability.
 Rotation schedules will be evaluated quarterly.
-Elective rotations can be interchanged based on the residentÔÇÖs interests.
+Elective rotations can be interchanged based on the resident's interests.

 Q: What teaching opportunities are available for residents?

-A: Residents will have the opportunity to precept pharmacy students alongside our clinical pharmacists.
-We currently take students from Texas Tech, University of Texas, and University of North Texas.
-Residents will also be involved in formal presentations for nursing and medical residents.
-There will also be opportunity to earn a Teaching Certificate and lecture in a didactic setting at the University of North Texas System College of Pharmacy.
+A: Residents will have the opportunity to precept pharmacy students from Texas Tech University, University of Texas at Austin and University of North Texas alongside our clinical pharmacists.
+Residents will also be incorporated into formal presentations presented to nursing and family medicine residents.
+Additionally, residents will have the opportunity to obtain a Teaching Certificate and lead didactic lectures at the University of North Texas Health Science Center College Of Pharmacy.

 Q: What software does JPS utilize for its Electronic Health Record (EHR)?

 Q: What research opportunities are available for residents?

 A: Residents are required to complete an IRB-approved research project and submit a final manuscript upon the completion of the residency year.
 In addition to medication use evaluations, drug class reviews and other quality projects that can be undertaken during the program, we offer the opportunity for our residents to further development skills aiding in Academia through partnering with the University of North Texas Health Science Center College of Pharmacy.

 - Pharmacists will document all recommendations and write progress notes in the permanent medical record

 - Improve outpatient care through pharmacist documentation in the hospital